-In order to facilitate organization and set up the number of kits we need to prepare, we ask that teams register for the challenge by May 1st.
-To register, send via e-mail to matteo.iovino@se.abb.com a 1 page pdf with the following information: main contact person of the team, expected team composition, expected hardware platform (mobile YuMi, fixed GoFa and fixed Franka arm are available at the WARA.
-Own system can be used, but transportation needs to be arranged by the teams).
+In order to facilitate organization and set up the number of kits we need to prepare, we ask that teams register for the challenge by June 2nd.
+To register, send via e-mail to matteo.iovino@se.abb.com a 1 page pdf with the following information: main contact person of the team and expected team composition.